Pl-M/zim-icontags-plugin/README.md

 ### How to install

 The plugin can be installed like any other plugin for Zim by copying [IconTags.py](IconTags.py) file to the folder with plugins (for more information look at https://github.com/jaap-karssenberg/zim-wiki/wiki/Plugins).

 To install icons the [Tags_Icons](Tags_Icons) directory with all files in it should be copied to the zim's 'pixmaps' folder.
+In Windows this folder can be found in Zim's directory (e.g. "C:/Zim Desktop Wiki/data" for version with installer and "C:/Zim Portable/App/ZimDesktopWiki/data" for a portable version); in Linux Mint in "/usr/share/zim/pixmaps".

 ### License
 The plugin [IconTags.py](IconTags.py) is released under the GNU GPL version 3.